Nuthouse01/PMX-VMD-Scripting-Tools/README.md

-"model overall cleanup" add check for materials that are never visible add "what is this?" section to readme refactor "file recompress images" to ask for permission before making changes
+"model overall cleanup" add check for materials that are never visible add "what is this?" section to readme refactor "file recompress images" to ask for permission before making changes rewrite binary packer/unpacker code to be more efficient and moved to separate file "nuthouse01_packer" move some VMD-related functions to "nuthouse01_vmd_utils" make PMX encode progress tracker more linear & cleaner

 v1.07.02:
 several minor changes to reduce the "boilerplate" code, no functional changes